stunphase/stunphase.github.io/README.md

 stunphase.github.io
 ==============

-Welcome to repository for StunPhase.
+Hello fellow traveler.
+This is a jekyll repository for the stunphase weblog.

+You may visit the published blog at [stunphase.github.io](http://stunphase.github.io/).